unl-pal/argv-c-transformer/README.md

 These scripts can act as a template for user scripts or as an example on how to run the code on unix based systems.

+### Manual Benchmarks

+These benchmarks were initially transformed by the ArgC tool then subsequently modified by the developers to match SV-Comp style requirements by adding assertions and necessary yml files.
+Currently there are 10 'finished' benchmarks in the manual/round1 directory and incomplete benchmarks waiting for manual adjustments in the manual/round2 directory.
+All benchmarks in the manual/practice directory were created from scratch and are useful for understanding the addition of assertions as well as what kinds of properties a file may have.
+These are not exhaustive and should be treated as a starting point for learning only.